Jimmy-cs01/Apple-Music-Tracker/README.md

 Apple music tracker that logs data into excel spreadsheet
 ----------------------------------------------------------------------------
-NOTE : This program contains a 'while True' loop and will run indefinitely
-       press CTRL + C to 'KeyboardInterrupt'
+NOTE : This program contains a 'while True' loop and will run indefinitely press CTRL + C to end program with 'KeyboardInterrupt'
 ----------------------------------------------------------------------------

 ```